jureviciusr/dbis2018/README.md

 ### Sprendimas
 Flight simulator was used to generate aerial images simulating UAV flight conditions.
-Images were matched to the maps from sattelite photo.
+Images were used to train deep neural network using triplet learning technique.
+Neural network was evaluated against Pearson correlation coefficient comparing images to orthophotographical maps from sattelite photo.

 ### Šiek tiek apie rezultatus
 The matching results from proposed Neural network architecture are compared against Pearson correlation.